-Tesla recommends that the Model S be serviced every 12 months or 12,500 miles, whichever comes first.
+Tesla recommends the Model S be serviced every 12 months or 12,500 miles, whichever comes first.
 Tesla offers three and four-year maintenance plans for its vehicles, covering consumables such as wiper blades and brake fluid.
 These plans should help keep costs more transparent and manageable in the long run.

 In This Review

 - 4Performance, motor & driveThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further

-- 5Interior, dashboard & infotainmentThe Tesla Model S feels spacious and elegant inside, although the finish leaves a little to be desired
+- 5Interior, dashboard & infotainmentThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired

-- 6Boot space, seating & practicalityThere’s a generous amount of luggage space in the Tesla Model S, plus optional extra seats to consider
+- 6Boot space, seating & practicalityThere’s a generous amount of luggage space in the Tesla Model S, and there's lots of room for passengers too

-- 7Reliability & safety ratingThe Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash safety rating
+- 7Reliability & safety ratingThe Tesla Model S has a relatively clean record for reliability, and once again boasts a five-star Euro NCAP crash safety rating